EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/media_photos/v1/01_photos_by_styleid/api-description.md

 ### Description

-Get a car photos by its style ID.
+Get a car's photos by its style ID.

 ### URL